DevidasKushnure/Facial_Keypoint_Detection/README.md

 # Facial_Keypoint_detection
 Facial keypoint detection using the deep learning approach

-- Readme_keypoint_detection.pdf is providedfor detailed analysis
+- Readme_keypoint_detection.pdf is provided for detailed analysis

 Objective: The objective is to detect facial keypoint positions on face images from the given facial dataset.